 I was born in Tbilisi, Georgia (no, not peaches... the original one - that was "always" on P. McCartney and J. Lennon's minds).
-1990's were not the most pleasant or promising times in that part of the world as V. Lenin's 70 year experiment came to it's logical end.
-Although the flaws of the experiment were inherent and apparent long before I was born (see for exampleone of my favorite accounts of the failed social experiment using a restaurant experience as a case in point, which about sums it all up, by John Steinbeck, 1948), I was unfortunate enough to witness the dire and protracted end of it in my teens.
-So, unsurprisingly, I considered myself lucky when an opportunity appeared to pursue undergraduate education in the US.
+The 1990's were not the most pleasant or promising times in that part of the world as V. Lenin's 70-year experiment came to it's logical end.
+Although the flaws of the experiment were apparent long before I was born (see for example one of my favorite accounts of the failed social experiment using a restaurant experience as a case in point, which about sums it all up, by John Steinbeck, 1948), I was unfortunate enough to witness the protracted demise in my teens.
+So, unsurprisingly, I considered myself lucky when an opportunity appeared to pursue undergraduate education in the United States.

-Moving to the United States was much more than a change of address.
-It was my first real chance to see free markets at work and contrast the outcomes against the rigid central planning I had grown up with.
-Yet the deeper I read and the more courses I took, the clearer it became that laissez-faire, for all its elegance, is hardly flawless.
-Pollution, congestion, species loss, health impacts and other side effects of economic growth pressed important questions, like Do markets provide the best possible outcomes?
-When do markets come up short?
+Moving to the US was much more than a change of address and liberation from Soviet Dogma.
+It was my first real chance to see (legal) free markets at work and contrast the outcomes against the rigid central planning I had grown up with.
+Yet, the deeper I read and the more courses I took, the clearer it became that laissez-faire, for all its elegance, is hardly flawless.
+Pollution, congestion, biodiversity loss, health impacts and other side effects of economic growth pressed important questions, like Do markets always provide the best possible outcomes?
+What might cause markets to come up short?
 What happens when markets stumble?
 What are possible remedies?
-These questions inspired me.
+These questions intrigued and inspired me.
 After taking classes on public economics and environmental policy, I discovered that “market failures” I observed had names, causes, and sometimes even fixes.
-Externalities, public goods, common-pool resources became the vocabulary that fueled my curiosity and shaped my scholarly path.
+Externalities, public goods, common pool resources became the vocabulary that fueled my curiosity and shaped my scholarly path.

 Equally transformative was joining the world’s most dynamic higher-education ecosystem.
 I heard leading scholars share perspectives and latest findings on economic growth, carbon taxes, watershed management, and other topics where market corrections may produce positive outcomes.
 Those experiences—witnessing markets at work, probing the moments when they don’t, and learning from the best minds in the field—crystallized my career’s central theme: understanding environmental externalities and public goods and looking for policies that help markets live up to their promise.